aiadvocat/catbot/README.md

 ## Usage

 Once the app is running, navigate to `http://localhost:8501` to access the chatbot interface.
-Input your queries and receive contextually relevant responses.
+If this is your first time using CatBot, go the the RAG tab and add some experimental data and click Submit RAG to create your private vector database.
+Now input your queries and receive contextually relevant responses.
+See the Settings tabs to change models and personalities!

 ## Configuration Options